 Influencer Marketing, Like-Wise and Weeding Out The Fakes

 Recently there has been a major step made in the social influencer marketing world.
-Social Chain, one of the largest social agencies on the globe, has been working on a piece of software that helps weed out the ‘influencers’ who don’t appear as squeaky clean as you think.
+Social Chain, one of the largest social agencies on the globe, has been working on a piece of software that helps weed out the ‘influencers’ who aren’t as squeaky clean as they first appear.

 Their aim is to prevent brands and businesses wasting money on paid promotions with social media influencers.
 No longer can a brand rely on follower count and engagement figures presented to them by influencers.
 There are numerous ways to cheat the current system.
 Bots, buying followers, likes and even writing your own comments.
 They want organic results, not paid.